-Grace School of Theology Judicial System is the responsibility of the Vice President of Student Services Office.
+Grace School of Theology Judicial System is the responsibility of the Provost and the Dean of Students.

 Article 1: Gender of Pronouns

 Whenever appearing, the pronouns, "he," "his," or "himself" shall be considered gender neutral and shall refer to persons of both genders.